jyotiDeshmukh1988/namaste-react-webseries/Episode 3 - Laying the foundation/Theory/theory.md

     ```
 - `text/ecmascript` : this value indicates that the script is following the `EcmaScript` standards.
 - `module`: This value tells the browser that the script is a module that can import or export other files or modules inside it.
-- `text/babel` : This value indicates that the script is a babel type and required bable to transpile it.
+- `text/babel` : This value indicates that the script is a babel type and required babel to transpile it.
 - `text/typescript`: As the name suggest the script is written in `TypeScript`.

 ## Q: `{TitleComponent}` vs `{<TitleComponent/>}` vs `{<TitleComponent></TitleComponent>}` in `JSX`.
 A: The Difference is stated below:
 - `{TitleComponent}`: This value describes the `TitleComponent` as a javascript expression or a variable.
 The `{}` can embed a javascript expression or a variable inside it.
-- `<TitleComponent/>` : This value represents a Component that is basically returning Some JSX value.
+- `<TitleComponent/>` : This value represents a Component that is basically returning Some JSX value or react element.
 In simple terms `TitleComponent` a function that is returning a JSX value.
 A component is written inside the `{<  />}` expression.
 - `<TitleComponent></TitleComponent>` :  `<TitleComponent />` and `<TitleComponent></TitleComponent>` are equivalent only when `< TitleComponent />` has no child components.
 The opening and closing tags are created to include the child components.
 ### Example